pytorch/pytorch/docs/source/notes/autograd.rst

     .. math::
         f'(z) = \lim_{h \to 0, h \in C} \frac{f(z+h) - f(z)}{h}

 The complex differentiable functions are commonly known as holomorphic functions.
-Practically, many of the functions used in loss functions for real world applications do not satisfy these conditions.
+Practically, none of the loss functions used in real world applications satisfy these conditions.

 One of the common important non holomorphic functions is conjugate operator.
 Conjugate operation is defined as:

     .. math::
-        f(z) = f(x+yj) = x - yj
+        f(z) = f(x+yj) = z^* = x - yj

 For a real step :math:`h`,